atzlt/Propose/Usage.md

 CLI is currently very simple.
 You specify input by flag `-i` and output by `-o` (if not present and the input file name ends in `.prs`, the output file is calculated by replacing every `.prs` with `.svg`).
 For example, `propose -i test_input/incenter.prs` saves the output to `test_input/incenter.svg`.

+If `-i` is not present, you enter **REPL mode**.
+Here you insert codes line by line, and save to a file any time you like using `save` instruction.
+Type `exit` or press `Ctrl+C` to exit.
+Any error produced will _not_ stop the REPL.

 # Appendix: List of Methods

 - `#`, `i` intersection.
 For intersections with circles, this method requires **destruct declaration**.
-If a third argument is given, then this should be one of the common points, then the another intersection will be placed at the first return value.
+If a third argument is given, this should be one of the common points, and the another intersection will be placed at the first return value.
 - `|-`, `perp` perpendicular. `perp <point>, <line>`
 - `//`, `par` parallel. `par <point>, <line>`
 - `!`, `proj` projection. `proj <point>, <line>`